nshuti717/oracle-pdb-assignment-27903-Delphin-Sano-Nshuti/README.md

 ## 🙏 Acknowledgments

-Special thanks to my lecture Eric Maniraguha for comprehensive guidance and lecture materials.
+Special thanks to my lecturer Eric Maniraguha for comprehensive guidance and lecture materials.

 ---